This page has paths:

 Label, Lower Right: The reverse.

 A.D.
 MX. et anno regis Ethelredi XXX S. Edmundus propter infestationem Turkilli, comitis Danorum, Londoniam est ab Ailwino translatus; sed tertio anno sequente ad Bedricesworthe est reversus.

-In the year 1010, the 30th year of the reign of King Ethelred, on account of the invasion by Thorkill, Earl of the Danes, Edmund was translated to London from Ailwin; but on the third subsequent year he was returned to Beodericsworth.
+In the year 1010 and the 30th year of the reign of King Ethelred, on account of the invasion by Thorkill, Earl of the Danes, St. Edmund was translated to London from Ailwin; but on the third subsequent year he was returned to Beodericsworth.
 (From The Life and Passion of St. Edmund in the Lambeth Palace Library)

-Quidam apud Stapleford hospitio recepit corpus ejus in redundo de London.
+Quidam apud Stapleford hospitio recepit corpus ejus in redeundo de London.

-Indeed at Stapleford his body was received with hospitality during the return from London.
+Somebody at Stapleford received his body with hospitality during the return from London.